mvpotter/yandex-maps-static-api/README.md

 // ...

-// Use YandexApiUrlBuilder to generate appropriate URL for using in browser on web component String url = YandexApiUrlBuilder.build(yandexMap);
+// Use YandexApiUrlBuilder to generate appropriate URL for using in a browser or web component String url = YandexApiUrlBuilder.build(yandexMap);
 ```
 Further plans